sergeynordicresults/sergeynordicresults.github.io/war.md

 </pre></details></blockquote>

 <blockquote><details><summary>"What is the problem with this world at all?
 How it is possible that some guy can get such power and become dictator?
-What to do?"</summary><pre>
+What to do?"</summary><pre translate=yes>
 there is a way to rotate politicians more often / throw off dictators BEFORE they do wrong:

 electronic voting on blockchain